Shanxi Rift System: Weihe Basin

 The west–east trending Weihe Basin has a mainly half-graben geometry, thickening southwards into the large normal faults that form the boundary on its southern side with the mountains of the Qinling orogenic belt.
 The two main faults are the North Qinling Fault, which runs from the western end of the basin to just beyond Xi'an.
 To the east the main basin-bounding fault steps to the north in the form of the Huashan Fault, which continues eastward to near Lingbao, where it forms the southern boundary to the Sanmenxia Basin.

 The maximum thickness of Cenozoic sedimentary fill in the basin is estimated to be in the range 4 to 6 km.
-The oldest unit is though to be of Late Eocene age, dating the onset of rifting in this basin to the Eocene.
+The oldest unit is thought to be of Late Eocene age, dating the onset of rifting in this basin to the Eocene.
 The sequence consists of continental clastic sedimentary rocks, deposited in alluvial, fluvial and lacustrine sedimentary environments.
 During the Paleogene the basin initiated as a result of NW–SE directed extension.
 After a brief period of NE–SW directed extension in the Pleistocene, the current tectonic setting, NNW–SSE directed extension began.
 GPS data are unable to constrain current displacement rates.